phoenixframework/phoenix/guides/views.md

 }
 ```

+This works because both "index.json" and "show.json" builds themselves on top of an internal "page.json" clause.

+The `render_many/3` function takes the data we want to respond with (`pages`), a view, and a string to pattern match on the `render/2` function defined on view.
+It will map over each item in `pages`, and call `PageView.render("page.json", %{page: page})`. `render_one/3` follows, the same signature, ultimately using the `render/2` matching `page.json` to specify what each `page` looks like.

 It's useful to build our views like this so they can be composable.
 Imagine a situation where our `Page` has a `has_many` relationship with `Author`, and depending on the request, we may want to send back `author` data with the `page`.
 We can easily accomplish this with a new `render/2`:

 ```elixir
 defmodule HelloWeb.PageView do